rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Site Assets

-Gets assets for a site
+This action is used to gets assets for a site

 ##### Input